at Rushen Abbey Complementary Clinic!

 I graduated from International College of Oriental Medicine in 2015 with a Bachelor's degree in Acupuncture.

 Since graduation I have practised at Bridgeham Clinic in Crawley.
-This was a busy Complementary medicine clinic which offered Osteopathy, Pilates and massage, naming a few.
-There I quickly gained invaluable skill in treating a range of musculo-skeletal problems.
-In order to broaden my expertise, I also volunteered in the UK (Olive Tree Cancer Centre) as well as in Slovakia (where I set up a pop-up multi-bed clinic, and treated up to 20 patients per day), in order to gain as much practice experience as possible.
+This was a busy Multi-disciplinary clinic which offered Osteopathy, Pilates and massage, naming a few.
+There I quickly gained invaluable skills in treating a range of musculo-skeletal problems.
+In order to broaden my expertise, I also volunteered in the Olive Tree Cancer Centre as well as in Slovakia (where I set up a pop-up multi-bed clinic, and treated up to 20 patients per day), in order to gain as much practice experience as possible.